Puskar-Roy/Secure-Backup-System-with-LAN/docs/AUTOSTART_SETUP.md

-# Windows Autostart Setup Guide
+# Autostart Setup Guide (Windows & Linux)

-This guide will help you set up the backup server to start automatically when Windows boots.
+This guide will help you set up the backup system to start automatically when your computer boots.

+---

+# 🪟 Windows Autostart Setup

 ## Method 1: Startup Folder (Easiest)